roboticslab-uc3m/ros2-motor-gui/README.md

 You should see something like this:
 ![motor-gui](https://github.com/roboticslab-uc3m/ros2-motor-gui/assets/38068010/c4132cb4-9481-430c-9553-ac9e71b27a8b)

-It's pretty easy to use, just select the articulation that you want to move and set the position (degrees) and velocity (radians).
+It's pretty easy to use, just select the articulation that you want to move and set the position and velocity.
 ![ezgif-4-2bb29d81f8](https://github.com/roboticslab-uc3m/ros2-motor-gui/assets/38068010/e9b41cc4-f79c-412c-aa88-ef7f7a41cd40)